 Kosher for Passover pre-packaged meals should also be available at Paws & Go Market, Millbrook Market, and so forth.
-Look for the Passover stickers with the OVK symbol of the Vaad.
+Look for the Passover stickers with the OVK symbol of the Vaad Hoeir.

-Note: In some past years, Matzah pizza was sold at the DUC and Bear's Den.
+• Note: Matzah pizza was sold at the DUC and Bear's Den in past years.
 It was not Kosher for Passover, nor was it Kosher at all!